zissusharon/design-system/README.md

 npm run storybook
 ```

-Now a browser tab should be open with the local Storybook.
+Now a browser tab should open with the local Storybook.
 In case it doesn't - head over to http://localhost:6006

 ### Creating Storybook Stories